 We are a default KiwiSaver scheme provider appointed by the Government by an Instrument of Appointment.
 The Instrument of Appointment explains the terms and conditions of our appointment as a Default KiwiSaver Provider and the service standard we must meet.

 12. Manufacturing and Distribution Agreement with BNZ

-We have entered into a manufacturing and distribution agreement with BNZ which sets out the terms on which BNZ provides customer management and administrative services in relation to BNZ KiwiSaver.
+A manufacturing and distribution agreement is in place with BNZ which sets out the terms on which BNZ provides customer management and administrative services in relation to BNZ KiwiSaver.